-Mike and I easily spent a week in New Orleans and never once got bored.
+Mike and I easily spent a week on a romantic getaway in New Orleans and never once got bored.
 Even though there was plenty to do in the city, we wanted to explore the surrounding area on some day trips from New Orleans.

 Day Trips From New Orleans

 I’ve always been curious about the south- its history, culture and landscape.
 In the movies I’ve seen antebellum mansions, sprawling plantations and quiet, mossy bayous.
 I wanted to see this all in real life, not just on a movie screen.

 Luckily, New Orleans is just a short drive from many notable plantations and is surrounded by numerous lush bayous.
 Just up the Mississippi river is a famed, historic battlefield.

 We were fortunate to have enough time in New Orleans to be able to do a few short trips out of town.
 Here’s a look at our three enjoyable day trips from New Orleans!